Sustainability Material Issue 3 Promoting Diversity & Inclusion

 Lion is promoting internal diversity and inclusion in order to improve the creativity of its business activities.

-To maintain the sense of urgency required to create new value and address life and social issues, it is necessary to maximize the varied knowledge of our diverse human resources so they are equipped to generate new ideas and innovations.
-We will create an environment and foster a corporate culture in which employees with diverse values and perspectives, regardless of nationality, gender, or other attributes, respect each other and can fully demonstrate their individuality and abilities.
+To maintain the sense of urgency required to create new value and address life and social issues, it is necessary to maximize the varied knowledge and experience of our diverse human resources so they are equipped to generate new ideas and innovations.
+We will create an environment and foster a corporate culture in which employees with diverse values and perspectives, regardless of nationality, gender or other attributes, respect each other and can fully demonstrate their individuality and abilities.
 Currently, a team responsible for diversity within the Human Resources Development Center is implementing a variety of measures to this end.

 Lion recognizes that the professional participation and advancement of women is indispensable to the further enhancement of corporate value and is proactively implementing measures to promote the professional engagement of women.